 In addition to separate regions, the HealthChoices program considers the different risk characteristics of the enrolled population by establishing rate cells, which are a combination of Medicaid eligibility categories and age.
-The following are the rate cells for which separate capitation rates are developed and subsequently risk-adjusted (note that rate cells not subject to risk adjustment are indicated in parentheses):
+The following are the rate cells for which separate capitation rates are developed and subsequently risk adjusted (note that rate cells not subject to risk adjustment are indicated in parentheses):

 - Under Age 1 (not subject to risk adjustment)

 - TANF-MAGI Ages 1-20

 - TANF-MAGI Ages 21+

 - Disabled-BCC Ages 1+

+- Newly Eligible Women Ages 19 to 44

+- Newly Eligible Women Ages 45 to 64

-- Newly Eligible Ages 19 to 44
+- Newly Eligible Men Ages 19 to 44

-- Newly Eligible Ages 45 to 64
+- Newly Eligible Men Ages 45 to 64

 Risk adjustment further analyzes the risk of each PH-MCO beyond what is explained by establishing rate cells alone.
 Separate risk scores are developed for each region and rate cell combination.
-The resulting risk scores are then applied to the capitation rate subject to risk adjustment.
-The capitation rate subject to risk adjustment is the lowest contracted capitation rate in a given region and rate cell, less an amount removed from certain PH-MCO's capitation rates based on their reported medical loss ratio (MLR), less any applicable exclusion amounts and less the MCO assessment.
+The resulting risk scores are then applied to the lowest contracted capitation rate in a given region and rate cell, less any applicable exclusion amounts and the MCO assessment to produce the risk-adjusted capitation rates.
 The additional amounts not subject to risk adjustment, including applicable exclusion amounts, the MCO assessment and amounts contracted above the lowest contracted rate in a region, are then added to this amount to arrive at the final capitation rates paid to the PH-MCOs.
-Any amounts removed from a PH-MCO's capitation rate as a result of their MLR reporting are not added back into the capitation rates.